torvalds/linux/Documentation/process/stable-api-nonsense.rst

-Simple, get your kernel driver into the main kernel tree (remember we are talking about GPL released drivers here, if your code doesn't fall under this category, good luck, you are on your own here, you leech
+Simple, get your kernel driver into the main kernel tree (remember we are talking about GPL released drivers here, if your code doesn't fall under this category, good luck, you are on your own here, you leech).
+If your driver is in the tree, and a kernel interface changes, it will be fixed up by the person who did the kernel change in the first place.
-<insert link to leech comment from Andrew and Linus here>.)
-If your
-driver is in the tree, and a kernel interface changes, it will be fixed up by the person who did the kernel change in the first place.
 This ensures that your driver is always buildable, and works over time, with